 3. Contra, 478 m.
 This village NE of Locarno is a trailhead for the hikes on Cima della Trosa over Monti di Lego (the SE ridge).

 4. Mergoscia, 731 m.
 A village north of Contra, where the road ends.
 Its slopes are falling down into the artificial Lago di Vogorno, towards the west a very nice ascent path goes on Cima della Trosa.

-5. Even further to the north is Corippo, 563 m, above the northern shore of Vogorno lake.
+5. Even further to the north is the beautiful village of Corippo, 563 m, above the northern shore of Vogorno lake.
 From there the marked path goes to Mergoscia (2 h 30 min).

 The proposed route is a wonderful one day hike, even if it can be also done as a part (start) of a multi day Ticino trekking (as we did it).
 We best drive first into Corippo and leave bikes there.
 So we don't have to care about how to return back to Locarno.
 The other options are busses which run through Val Verzasca regularly.
 Then we take the cable car up to Cardada and go first on Cimetta, then on Cima della Trosa and finally by a long descent to Megoscia and Corippo.
 Gear: Good shoes and poles.
 1. Endurance: cca 250 m of ascent and ca 1350 m of descent.
 The paths are easy, T2 on the Swiss Hiking scale.

 Route description.
 From Cardada, 1329 m, you can either take a chair lift, or walk up on Cimetta, 1671 m.
 Nice parorama there, supported by table descriptions.
 From Cimetta you just continue towards the north.
 First you descend a little (60 meters), from the saddle you then go up again by a good marked path.
 The summit of Cima della Trosa is directly above you, but you will most likely follow the path, which goes a bit more gently around (towards the W and then on top).